Fundación Naturaleza y El Hombre

 In case you were wondering, that huge Stalinist obelisk that dominates the skyline halfway down Av Quinta is the Russian (formerly...

-Founded in 1960, the national aquarium is a Havana institution that gets legions of annual visitors, particularly since its 2002 revamp....
+Founded in 1960, the national aquarium is a Havana institution that gets legions of annual visitors.
+Despite its rather scruffy...

 Iglesia Jesús de Miramar